 What is Psychology?

 Psychology is the scientific study of the human mind and the way it functions.
 Psychologists pay particular attention to how human thought and behaviour relates to environmental stimuli and the underlying mental processes involved.
-This gives Psychologists a deep understanding of the mind and how it relates to our experiences.
+This gives Psychologists a deep understanding of the mind and how it relates to our behaviour and experiences.

 A Psychologist uses this scientific knowledge to help people who want to change their thoughts and behaviours in order to live happier and more fulfilling lives.